 Built with an architecture applied to the central nave over a hundred meters long and extremely imposing, where the monks wander in prayer, supported by arches, the kitchen and the solutions applied here to bring water to a wide space and already with hygiene concerns .

-Then We will arrive at Obidos (Unesco world heritage), we will take a trip back in time to the medieval period and exploring the beautiful and narrow whitewashed streets that Obidos has to offer.
+Will arrive at Obidos (Unesco world heritage), we will take a trip back in time to the medieval period and exploring the beautiful and narrow whitewashed streets that Obidos has to offer.

 Obidos belonged to the defensive pentagon of the five Castles, this by the hands of the Templars, later used as a wedding gift from D. Dinis to his wife D. Isabel, the village became part of the Casa das Rainhas, the majority of the Portuguese queens in Portugal were financed here, leaving great benefits there too.
 Catarina orders the aqueduct and the fountains to be built.